How To Save Money on Pool Maintenance Costs

 6. STOCK UP: Buy your pool chemicals early and in bulk.
 Pool stores usually offer spring startup specials at the beginning of the season.
 It’s an easy way to save money since you’ll be using them all year long.

-7. BRING BALANCE TO THE FORCE: Keep your water balanced and shock your pool every week to keep your chlorine working effectively.
+7. BRING BALANCE TO THE FORCE: Keep your water balanced and shock your pool every week to keep your chlorine working effectively, which will save on pool maintenance costs.
 For even more efficiency, use enzymes and keep your phosphate levels below 100 parts per billion.
 If your chlorine level is low or the water is out of balance, you’ll pay for it with green or cloudy water that you’ll have to triple shock — and run your filter system 24/7 to clear it up.
 Talk about pumping money into your pool!

 9. CHLORINE IS MY PERFUME: Keep an eye on your chlorine stabilizer level.
 Maintaining 30-50 ppm of cyanuric acid prevents chlorine loss due to evaporation so it lasts longer.
 Just like your money will.